yodrew/darkroomretreat/manuscript/introduction.md

 How did all this begin?

+My parents are far out.
+They taught me a lot of what they knew: mainly philosophy (including a big dose of politics), health, and design.
+I worshiped them and took all of it seriously.
+My intense older brother did, too, and he was as big a force in my life as they.
+Like a lot of families, we had our problems.
+Other [____*influences*____](bibliography-influences) and [____*people*____](#acknowledgments) smoothed some of it out.

-At age 15, I felt morose and alienated.
+By age 15, I felt morose and alienated.
+But something from childhood was stirring in me.
 Slumped in front of the TV one day, one of the tiny people living inside it mentioned the importance of loving oneself and being happy.
 It was perfect timing.
-If my mood was like the Death Star, this banal advice was like Luke Skywalker's photon torpedo.
+If my mood was like the Death Star, this advice was like Luke Skywalker's photon torpedo.

-In a moment, I was spontaneously overcome by [____rapture____](http://darkroomretreat.com/darkness-conjecture/rapture): sublime joy in perceiving and being part of a perfect, beautiful universe.
+In a moment, I was spontaneously overcome by [____rapture____](http://darkroomretreat.com/darkness-conjecture/rapture): sublime joy in apprehending the perfect, beautiful universe I was a part of.
+It was even greater than when I was 3 and 4 years old.
 This feeling and perspective lasted three months solid.
 When they faded, so did my previous interests.
-I wanted more than anything to understand the cause of rapture---in order to recover it. [____Living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com), I independently investigated this mystery for 21 years, experimenting with philosophy, health, and design.
+More than anything, I wanted to understand the cause of joy.
+I wanted it back. [____Living out____](http://warmlite.com) of a [____backpack____](http://mchalepacks.com), I independently investigated this mystery for 21 years, experimenting with philosophy, health, and design.
 Toward the end of this period, I did my first darkroom retreats.
 Soon after, in late 2008, the answer came:

 >_A slight increase of vital energy from adolescence had caused a temporary, partial restoration of my damaged psychic integrity, revealing an enrapturing universe.
 So a massive increase from profound rest in darkness would cause permanent and complete restoration._